 Your corporation's name must be distinguishable from the names of other business entities already on file with the Virginia State Corporation Commission, Office of the Clerk.
 Names may be checked for availability at the Virginia business name database.

 You may reserve a name for 120 days by filing an Application for Reservation or Renewal of a Corporate Name with the Virginia State Corporation Commission.
 The reservation must be filed by mail.
-The filing fee is $10.

-Your corporation is legally created by filing Articles of Incorporation with the Virginia State Corporation Commission.
-The articles must include the: corporate name and address; name and address of agent for service of process; number of shares the corporation is authorized to issue; name and address of each incorporator; name and address of board of directors.
-The articles may be filed online or by mail.
+The articles may be completed and filed online or submitted in PDF format to the Clerk's Office for review and filing.
 The filing fee is based on the number of shares the corporation is authorized to issue.
 The minimum fee is $75 for up to 25,000 shares; the maximum is $2,525 for more than 1 million shares.
 See the Division of Corporation's fee schedule for more details.

 Every Virginia corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
-The registered agent may be (1) a Virginia resident who is: an initial director of the corporation or a member of the Virginia State Bar; or (2) a corporation, limited liability company, or registered limited liability partnership authorized to do business in Virginia.
+The registered agent may be a Virginia resident who is an initial director of the corporation or a member of the Virginia State Bar; or a corporation, limited liability company, or registered limited liability partnership authorized to do business in Virginia.
 The registered agent must have a physical street address in Virginia.
 The agent should agree to accept service of process on your corporation's behalf prior to designation.

 Bylaws are an internal corporate document that set out the basic ground rules for operating your corporation.
 They are not filed with the state.
-Your corporation is not legally required to have corporate bylaws, but you should adopt them because they (1) establish your corporation's operating rules, and (2) help show banks, creditors, the IRS, and others that your corporation is legitimate.
+Your corporation is not legally required to have corporate bylaws, but you should adopt them because they establish your corporation's operating rules, and help show banks, creditors, the IRS, and others that your corporation is legitimate.
 For corporate bylaw forms, see Nolo's website or Incorporate Your Business, by Anthony Mancuso (Nolo).

 The incorporator—the person who signed the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
 The incorporator must fill in an "Incorporator's Statement" showing the names and addresses of the initial directors.
 The incorporator must sign the statement and place a copy in the corporate records book.
 The statement need not be filed with the state.
-For a sample Incorporators Statement, see Incorporate Your Business, by Anthony Mancuso (Nolo).

 The first meeting of the corporation's board of directors should be held at which the directors can appoint corporate officers, adopt bylaws, select a corporate bank, authorize issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
 The directors' actions must be recorded in corporate minutes prepared by the incorporator or any of the directors.
 Additionally, if the corporation will be an S corporation, the directors should approve the election of S corporation status.
 It is usually necessary to prepare the minutes over one or two weeks, and then send them to all the directors for their signature.
 For corporate meeting minute forms, see Nolo's website or refer to Incorporate Your Business, by Anthony Mancuso (Nolo).